 The influence of cEOFs variability in the anomalies of both 2-metre air temperature and precipitation in the SH was also explored.
 Figure 3.12 shows the 2-meter temperature and precipitation anomalies explained variance by the multiple linear model of both 0º and 90º cEOF1 (column 1), and both 0º and 90º cEOF2 (column 2).
 The variance explained by cEOF1 for precipitation anomalies and temperature anomalies in most regions is extremely low, except for the northern tip of the Antarctic Peninsula, northern Weddell Sea and the Ross Sea coast (Fig. 3.12a.1).

 This lack of strong relationship between the cEOF1 and SST, temperature and precipitation might be surprising considering the correlation between the cEOF1 and the SAM (Fig. 3.9 column 1) and the correlation between SAM and Central Pacific SST, temperature east and west of the Antarctic Peninsula, and with precipitation in western Australia (Fogt and Marshall 2020).
 There are two main reasons for this.
-First, the correlation between cEOF1 and the SAM in the troposphere is modest, with less than 50% of shared variance (Fig. 3.9 column 1), so these indices are not expected to be equivalent.
+First, the correlation between cEOF1 and the SAM in the troposphere is modest, with less than 50% of shared variance (Fig. 3.9 column 1), so these indices are not expected to be equivalent to each other.
 Second, Campitelli, Díaz, and Vera (2022a) showed that the strong relationship between the SAM and Pacific SSTs and temperature anomalies around the Antarctic Peninsula is mainly due to the asymmetric part of the SAM.
 Meanwhile, the cEOF1 is significantly correlated only with the symmetric part of the SAM (Fig. 3.9 column 1), which by itself is not significantly correlated with surface temperatures in that area.

 On the other hand, the cEOF2 explained variance is greater than 50% in some regions for both variables (Fig. 3.12 column 2).
 For 2-metre temperature, there are high values in the tropical Pacific and the SPCZ, as well as the region following an arc between New Zealand and the South Atlantic, with higher values in the Southern Ocean.
 Over the continents, there are moderate values of about 30% variance explained in southern Australia, Southern South America and the Antarctic Peninsula.
 For precipitation, there are high values over the tropics.
 At higher latitudes, moderate values are observed over eastern Australia and some regions of southern South America.